apache/allura/Allura/docs/guides/email.rst

 Spam
 ---------------------------------------------------------------------

-A production deployment of PyForge is likely to have some spam pre-filtering applied as a first layer of spam defense.
-The second layer will be some in-app bayesian filtering done inside the Lamson python server that's included in PyForge itself.
+A production deployment of Allura is likely to have some spam pre-filtering applied as a first layer of spam defense.
+The second layer will be some in-app bayesian filtering done inside the Lamson python server that's included in Allura itself.

 We'll build a web UI where user feedback can be turned into data that feeds back to the bayesian filter training.
 We will also have to build some level of user moderation into the system, based on what's done at slashdot already.

-Spam prevention technology is a rabbit hole down which the PyForge could go forever, without finding a perfect solution.
+Spam prevention technology is a rabbit hole down which the Allura could go forever, without finding a perfect solution.
 The goal for launch is not perfection, but a solid foundation on which future anti-spam measures can be taken.